๐Ÿ•‰๏ธIntro to Hinduism

 Self-Check Questions

-1. Which two temples are both Jyotirlingas but represent contrasting pilgrimage experiences—one urban and associated with death/liberation, the other requiring difficult mountain travel?
+1. Which two temples are both Jyotirlingas but represent contrasting pilgrimage experiences: one urban and associated with death/liberation, the other requiring difficult mountain travel?

-5. How does Akshardham Temple represent continuity and change in Hindu temple traditions?
+5. How does Akshardham Temple represent both continuity and change in Hindu temple traditions?
 What does it share with historical temples, and what makes it distinctly modern?